 - Need to consider cost of replacement batteries too

 We like to test the brushes we review as best as possible.
 We do so not through specialist scientific tests, we do not have the equipment for that.
-We test by using and analysing against other brushes we have used.
+We test by using and analyzing against other brushes we have used.

 If there is to be a weakness it is the seal around the bottom of the brush where the cap removes to insert the batteries.